sidravic/sidravic.github.io/_posts/2020-03-11-Categorical-Cross-Entropy.md

 ```

 This is essentially the probabilities of our input with respect to one of the 10 possible output categories.
-1 to 10 in this case since it's MNIST
+1 to 10 in this case since it's MNIST (0 to 9 as indexes or categories)

 The training set category for input row 0 is category 5.